pcafrica/DosExtraction/README.md

 DosExtraction
 =============

-This program allows to extract the Density of States (DoS), assessed by means of capacitance-voltage measurements, in an organic semiconductor device.
+This program allows to extract the Density of States (DoS) in polymer semiconductors, assessed by means of Capacitance-Voltage measurements on Metal-Insulator-Semiconductor capacitors.

 Compile
 =======